 Run DISM Command

-If the System file checker Results Windows Resource Protection Found Corrupt Files but unable to fix them.
-This means the utility unable to repair missing damaged system files.
+If the System file checker Results Windows Resource Protection Found Corrupt Files but is unable to fix them.
+This means the utility is unable to repair missing damaged system files.
 That cause you need to run the DISM command Dism /Online /Cleanup-Image /RestoreHealth which Repairs the System image and Enables SFC to do its job.

 After Run the DISM command Again Run Sfc / scannow command to repair missing system files.
 After That Check and fix Disk Drive errors by running the Check Disk Command line.
-Now Restart windows, And on next login check There is no more 100% CPU usage or High Disk Usage by tiworker.exe or windows modules installer worker.
+Now Restart windows, And on the next login check There is no more 100% CPU usage or High Disk Usage by tiworker.exe or windows modules installer worker.

 Did these solutions help to fix Windows Modules Installer Worker High CPU usage In Windows 10?
 Let us know on the comments below, also read: